-$$\mathsf{P}(L{\tau,j}(t)) = \mathsf{P}(S{\tau,j} \le t) - \mathsf{P}(F{\tau,j} \le t).$$ (18)
+$$P(L{\tau,j}(t)) = P(S{\tau,j} \le t) - P(F{\tau,j} \le t)$$ (18)

 The analysis algorithm is shown in Figure 6.
-The analysis is performed over the interval [0, LCM), where LCM is the least common multiple of the task periods.
+The analysis is performed over the interval [0,LCM), where LCM is the least common multiple of the task periods.
 The algorithm computes the probability distributions of the random variables of interest parsing the set of tasks in their topological order.
 Thus, we make sure that ready times propagate correctly from predecessor tasks to successors.

-The choice of the discretisation resolution h is done empirically such that we obtain a fast analysis with reasonable accuracy for the purpose of task mapping.
-The designers could use an arbitrary task mapping and priority assignment and analyse the system with a more accurate but slower method (e.g. [Manolache et al.
+The choice of the discretization resolution h is done empirically such that we obtain a fast analysis with reasonable accuracy for the purpose of task mapping.
+The designers could use an arbitrary task mapping and priority assignment and analyze the system with a more accurate, but slower, method (e.g., Manolache et al. [2002]).
+They could then experiment with various values for h and use the results of the slower method as a reference.
+Once a convenient value for h is found, it is used for the fast analysis that drives the optimization.

 Fig. 7.
-Application example
+Application example.